Kingston upon Hull: Sport

 Hull Cycle Speedway Club is at the Hessle raceway near the Humber bridge.
 The side race in the sports Northern league and won both the league titles in 2008.
-Other cycling clubs also operate throughout the city including Hull Thursday, the area's road racing group.
+Other cycling clubs also operate including Hull Thursday, the area's road racing group.

 Hull Arena, is an ice rink and concert venue, which is home to the Hull Seahawks ice hockey team who play in the NIHL National Division for the 2022–23 season.
 It is also home to the Kingston Kestrels ice sledge hockey team.
 In August 2010, Hull Daily Mail reported that Hull Stingrays was facing closure, following a financial crisis.
 The club was subsequently saved from closure following a takeover by Coventry Blaze.
 But on 24 June 2015, the club announced on its official website that it has been placed into liquidation.

 The Hull Hornets American football existed from 2005 until 2011.
 The club, which acquired full member status in the British American Football League on 5 November 2006, played in the BAFL Division 2 Central league for 5 years.
-The Humber Warhawks formed in 2013 are now Hull's American football team.
+The Humber Warhawks formed in 2013 became Hull's American football team.
 Greyhound racing returned to the city on 25 October 2007 when The Boulevard stadium re-opened as a venue for the sport.

 In mid-2006 Hull was home to the professional wrestling company One Pro Wrestling, which held the Devils Due event on 27 July in the Gemtec Arena.
-From 16 May 2008, Hull gained its own homegrown wrestling company based at the Eastmount Recreation Centre—New Generation Wrestling—that have featured the likes of El Ligero, Kris Travis, Martin Kirby and Alex Shane.
+From 16 May 2008, Hull gained its own homegrown wrestling company based at the Eastmount Recreation Centre—New Generation Wrestling—that have featured El Ligero, Kris Travis, and Alex Shane.

-Hull Lacrosse Club was formed in 2008 and currently plays in the Premier 3 division of the North of England Men's Lacrosse Association.
+Hull Lacrosse Club was formed in 2008 and was in 2012 playing in the Premier 3 division of the North of England Men's Lacrosse Association.